jueves, 17 de marzo de 2011

 sábado, 5 de marzo de 2011

-Embriaguez - Drunkenness
+Embriaguez - Intoxication

 (Programa inauguración Columna de los Próceres del 9 de Octubre de 1820, estudiantes del Colegio Vicente Rocafuerte usaron uniformes de la época de independencia - Opening program Column of the heroes of October 9, 1820, students of the Vicente Rocafuerte College wore uniforms from the time of independence, Guayaquil 1918)